Designit: Reimagining the Wellness Industry post-pandemic

 -

-Consumers have realized they can live with much lesser in terms of products and services
+Consumers have realized they can live with much lesser in terms of products and services, and want that to reflect in their consumption habits

 -